Mickleton, Gloucestershire

-Mickleton, with a population of 1,677 (UK Census 2011), an increase of 125 since the census of 1991, is the northernmost village in Gloucestershire, England.
+Mickleton is a village and civil parish in the Cotswold District of Gloucestershire, England.
+It is the northernmost settlement in Gloucestershire, lying close to the borders with Worcestershire and Warwickshire, 3 mi north of Chipping Campden, 8 mi east of Evesham and 8 mi south of Stratford-upon-Avon.
+The population of the parish was 1,677 at the 2011 Census.

 Location

-Mickleton lies close to the county border with Worcestershire and Warwickshire.

-The village lies 8 miles south of Shakespeare's Stratford-upon-Avon at the western edge of the Cotswold escarpment in the Vale of Evesham.
-Chipping Campden lies 3 miles to the south.
+The village lies at the western edge of the Cotswold escarpment in the Vale of Evesham.

 Attractions

-Mickleton is noted for its market gardening and vegetable growing Young plants, seed plugs, apples, cauliflowers and asparagus, or gras, are grown locally.
-Meon Hill, scene of the so-called 'witchcraft' murder of Charles Walton in 1945, lies to the north of the village.
-Meon Hill is said to have provided inspiration for Tolkien's 'Weathertop' from The Lord of the Rings According to legend, Meon Hill was formed by the Devil.
-He intended to throw a clod of earth at Evesham Abbey, but missed, and the earth formed the hill.
+Mickleton is noted for its market gardening and vegetable growing.
+Young plants, seed plugs, apples, cauliflowers and asparagus, or gras, are grown locally.
+Meon Hill, which lies to the north of the village, is the scene of the so-called 'witchcraft' murder of Charles Walton in 1945 and is said to have inspired Tolkien's 'Weathertop' in The Lord of the Rings.
+According to legend, Meon Hill was formed by the Devil.
+He intended to throw a clod of earth at Evesham Abbey but missed, and the earth formed the hill.

-Mickleton has two old pubs, King's Arms and Butcher's Arms, and a hotel, Three Ways House Hotel.
+Mickleton has two old pubs, King's Arms and Butcher's Arms, the Three Ways House Hotel and several B&Bs.
 Sited on a green in front of the hotel is a memorial fountain by the Victorian architect William Burges.

 The Church of St Lawrence is an Anglican parish church.
 It contains a memorial to Utrecia Smith, the daughter of a curate of Mickleton whose father was also a schoolmaster.
 Utrecia had been the fiancée of the writer Richard Graves (who broke off their engagement); she died in 1744 aged 30.
-At the heart of village activities is King George's Hall, located at the centre of the village and home to the many clubs and societies that thrive in the village.
+King George's Hall, located at the centre of the village, is home to several village clubs and societies.